-If you are shopping for all-foam mattresses, you might have narrowed down your search to the Lull mattress and Loom & Leaf mattress.
+If someone is shopping for all-foam mattresses, they might have narrowed down their search to the Lull mattress and Loom & Leaf mattress.
 These are two of the more popular mattresses on the bed-in-a-box market.

 People might have trouble deciding between these two quality mattresses because they both have much to offer various types of sleepers.

-So, to help make your buying process an easy one, I have all the information you need.
+So, to help make someone’s buying process an easy one, I have all the information they need.
 I’ll be breaking down both mattresses based on construction, firmness, and who I think will be a better fit for each.

 - They are both very popular mattresses that are all-foam.